 — Equal to

-And that to compare two values together and return integer data type
+And that is to compare two values together and return an integer data type.

-<Less ThanTo compare two values together, if one of them is Less than the other value, it will show the true value.
+<Less ThanTo compare two values; if one of them is less than the other value, it will yield a true result.

->Greater ThanTo compare two values together, if one of them is greater than the other value, it will show the true value.
+>Greater ThanTo compare two values; if one of them is greater than the other value, it will yield a true result.

-If we have two values that need to be compared for a match in value, we can use the equal operators.
+If we have two values that need to be compared for an exact match in value, we can use the equality operators.
 Here’s an example to illustrate this:

 <?php